joemoceri/hl7tools-dotnet/README.md

  - .NET 5.0+

 ## Overview
-This is a project written in C# that will, given a math, string or boolean expression, evaluate it using built-in Expression Configurations.
+This is a library written in C# .NET that will evaluate any math, string or boolean expression using built-in Expression Configurations.
 Expression Configurations are what the Evaluator uses when defining math, string, and boolean operators like '+', '-', '||', and so on.
 The operations are fully customizable.
 Using Expression Configurations you can hook into operator events before and after they're evaluated or evaluate the expression yourself with custom logic.
 The default expression configuration is C#.

 You can also use this to evaluate segments of an hl7v2 pipe delimited message.
 Using an HL7V2ExpressionConfiguration the Evaluator can be configured to parse and return a structured HL7V2Message object layered with fields, field repetitions, components, and subcomponents.
 You can also perform CRUD operations on all of them, build a message from scratch, and more.

 ### C# Expressions
 For the C# Expression Configuration, if you try to [Evaluate](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/Evaluator/Evaluator.cs#L101) '1 > 2', it will return 'false', with a type of Boolean.
-You can hook into the '>' operator with the following methods: [OnBeforeOperatorExpressionSolved](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/ExpressionConfigurations/ExpressionConfigurationOperator.cs#L14) (before the expression is solved), [OnAfterOperatorExpressionSolved](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/ExpressionConfigurations/ExpressionConfigurationOperator.cs#L15) (after the expression is solved), [SolveOperatorExpression](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/ExpressionConfigurations/ExpressionConfigurationOperator.cs#L16) (override the default behavior and solve it yourself).
-You can also customize the operator to use 'greater-than' as an operator instead of '>', so that '1 greater-than 2' will return 'false' too.
+You can hook into operators with the following methods: [OnBeforeOperatorExpressionSolved](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/ExpressionConfigurations/ExpressionConfigurationOperator.cs#L14) (before the expression is solved), [OnAfterOperatorExpressionSolved](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/ExpressionConfigurations/ExpressionConfigurationOperator.cs#L15) (after the expression is solved), [SolveOperatorExpression](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/ExpressionConfigurations/ExpressionConfigurationOperator.cs#L16) (override the default behavior and solve it yourself).
+You can also customize operators, such as changing '>' to 'greater-than' as an operator so that '1 greater-than 2' will return 'false' too.
 If any kind of error happens, the error is returned and the values are null.
 The result you get back after a call to Evaluate is a class called [ExpressionResult](https://github.com/jmoceri34/expression-evaluator/blob/6acb88b3da1c96aaf12e14cd9ca56f4a10eb5c22/src/Io.JoeMoceri.ExpressionEvaluator/Evaluator/ExpressionResult.cs#L8) that contains the value, variable type, and error, if any.

 Here's an example